-London Business School has published the MBA Application Essays for the Class of 2016.
-This year, there are three essay questions with 500, 400 and 300 word limits.
-The essays cover short-term and long-term goals, value that applicants will add to the school, and how the school will enable candidates to reach their goals.
+London Business School has published the MBA Application Essays for the Class of 2017.
+This year, there are three essay questions with 500, 300 and 400-word limits.
+The essays cover short-term goals; the value that applicants will add to the school, and other information that candidates would like to share with the admissions team.

 Explain how the program will open up opportunities in new sectors if you are a career switcher.